soutomas/RappPKPLT/README.md

 <!-- badges: end -->

-The goal of RappPKPLT is to provide a Shiny application for interactive simulation using a PK-platelet-GDF15 model.
+The goal of RappPKPLT is to provide a Shiny application for interactive simulation using a PK-platelet-GDF15 model in patients with haematological malignancies and solid tumours.

 ## Citation